-At the end of 2023 the draft regulation of eID (the eIDAS2 legislation) was published.
-The amending draft was identified as document 15149/23 from the Council of the European Union.
+In the first quarter of 2024 the final draft regulation of eID (the eIDAS2 legislation) was published.
+The amending draft was identified as file 2021/0136(COD) and documents PE 68 2023 INIT and PE 68 2023 COR 1 from the European Parliament and Council of the European Union.

-This draft Regulation was an amending regulation and was not published in a consolidated form.
+This final draft Regulation was an amending regulation and was not published in a consolidated form.
 In order to make the draft eID Regulation more readable, the eIDAS and the new draft eID Regulation have been merged by Microsec: